Code-Institute-Submissions/shalinshah54-lab-The-Big-Apple/README.md

 - There are buttons under the images which will jump to that image.

 ### The Map Section
 - There is a map section which displays the map of the NYC with attractions being marked by the icons.
+- There is a little text under the plan header which says that which ever location are highlighted are the places available to see in New York City.
+- On clicking on the icon a infowindow will open up and can display the name of the location and can be closed by the clicking on the x.
 - These icons represent attractions, parks, sports, financial district, picnic area and the train station
 - As you zoom in the places and area along with the icon is displayed properly.

 ### Footer Section
 - The footer section has the links to the social media and are hyperlinks which are links to there related pages.
 - The footer remains same across all the pages.

 ### Neighborhood Page

 - On clicking on the Neighborhood link on the navbar on any pages which take you to the neighborhood page.